 - Turned down

-- Snapchat boss Evan Spiegel was mocked for turning down the offer, made in 2013, which would have made him very rich.
+- Snapchat boss Evan Spiegel was mocked for turning down the offer, made in 2013.
 But he had the last laugh: in March this year, his company was valued at $28 billion.

 - Best bits